developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***On***- the default behavior is in effect and the device can silently perform Bluetooth Pairings.

-Note that even when the device CAN silently perform Bluetooth Pairings, it DOES NOT do so unless the Managed Configuration **Bluetooth Configuration - Action** is used to configure specific silent pairing that should occur.
+Note that even when the device CAN silently perform Bluetooth Pairings, it DOES NOT do so unless the Managed Configuration **Bluetooth Configuration - Action** is used to configure the specific silent pairing that is permitted to occur.

 ### Action
 Used to perform an Action to manage a list of rules that control Bluetooth *Auto-Pairing*.